 Visiting Broadwater, Abergowrie safely

-From Ingham travel 27 kilometres via Trebbone along Abergowrie Road.
-Turn right at Elphinstone Pocket Road and travel a further four kilometres.
+From Ingham travel 27km via Trebbone along Abergowrie Road.
+Turn right at Elphinstone Pocket Road and travel a further 4km.
 Turn left at the sign for Broadwater, Abergowrie State Forest.

-These routes converge just outside the State forest boundary.
-From here the last 16 kilometres is unsealed but can be accessed using conventional vehicles.
+These routes converge just outside the state forest boundary.
+From here the last 16km is unsealed but can be accessed using conventional vehicles.

 The boardwalk at the start of the rainforest walk is wheelchair-accessible.
 It leads to a magnificent white fig (Ficus virens var. sublanceolata) commonly known as the Broadwater fig. The toilets, showers and shelter shed in the camping and day-use area are also wheelchair accessible.

 - Protect yourself from the sun.
 Wear sunscreen, a hat, sunglasses and a long-sleeved shirt, even on cloudy days.

 - Wear protective clothing, sturdy footwear and insect repellent to protect yourself from stings, scratches and bites.

 - Venomous fish called bullrouts live in some creeks.
 Wear sandshoes or similar footwear when swimming and take care when investigating unusual rocks or objects.
 Be aware of the required first-aid procedures.

 - Never jump or dive into water